 You’ll notice that there are some areas that are very competitive and also some areas that are not competitive at all.
 We’ve found that the hardest regions to compete for online leads in is the Miami area and the various major cities in Texas.
 You’d think that is would be New York, LA, and other major cities but experience has shown us otherwise.

-Of everywhere we’ve run MSP marketing campaigns, Miami is by far the most enigmatic and difficult to generate leads in.
+Of everywhere we’ve run MSP digital marketing campaigns, Miami is by far the most enigmatic and difficult to generate leads in.
 I can honestly say that I feel like we’ve failed in the Miami area.
 We’ve had major success in every other part of the US and even in other countries, but for some reason, Miami runs into $80 clicks for keywords that usually don’t end up being legitimate leads.

 Compare that with San Diego, LA, New York, the Midwest and Canada where you have much more traffic and $12-25 dollar clicks with much higher conversion rates.